matfax/matfax/README.md

+<codersrank-widget username="matfax"></codersrank-widget>

 ### Hi there 👋

+#### 🔭 I’m currently working on ...

+1. NodeJS HTML streaming
+1. Docker tagging automation

+#### 🌱 I’m currently learning ...

+1. Migrating ESM to TypeScript
+1. Getting yarn2 to work without checked-out dependencies

+#### 👯 I’m looking to collaborate on ...

+##### Projects that focus on open source quality control
+>>> My key agenda in the open source realm is the reduction of overhead and the enhancement of quality transparency by means of convention and automation.

 <!--
 **matfax/matfax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.